Quick practical advice

 Human embryonic stem cell transplantation is spoken about incessantly in the recent English medical literature, even though there is no ‘Mother-of-All- Cells’, or ‘Universal Cell’, from which allegedly are made any & all of ~ 200 - 220 types of cells making up the body of any member of animal kingdom, including ‘Homo Sapiens’.
 Human or animal bodies are created by union of sperm and ovum, not by a cell line of one embryonic stem cell propagated in the laboratory dish.
 Only cancerous growth is created that way.

 You may get confused when terms ‘stem cell transplantation’ and ‘fetal cell transplantation’ are used side by side in this writing.
 The term ‘stem cell transplantation’ has been favored by a group of recent newcomers to this field versed in laboratory techniques but not in clinical practice of fetal cell transplantation.
-Experienced practitioners of cell transplantation recognized decades ago that cell transplants of various organs or tissues contain all generations of the family of a certain cell type, including those of the fetal precursor cells.
+Experienced practitioners of cell transplantation recognized decades ago that cell transplants of various organs or tissues contain all generations of the family of a certain cell type, including those of the fetal precursor cells, i.e. they treated their patients by fetal cell transplantation for many years eventhough the term "cell transplantation" was not coined yet..

 BCRO method of fetal cell transplantation is not a ‘magic bullet’ either, i.e. a treatment of all known diseases.

 At the same time, all patients with diseases with no known treatment, e.g. genetic or chromosomal diseases, or perinatal brain injuries, should be treated with fetal cell transplantation immediately after the diagnosis was made, as time is of essence.
-Fetal cell xenotransplants prepared by a BCRO method are safer than baby aspirin, and our experience has proven that there is no harm by trying to treat newborn and infants born with rare diseases, and not be preoccupied by a lack of medical reports or even an exact diagnosis.
+Fetal cell transplants prepared by a BCRO method from rabbits from closed colony are safer than baby aspirin, and our experience has proven that there is no harm by trying to treat newborn and infants born with rare diseases, and not be preoccupied by a lack of medical reports or even an exact diagnosis.

 There is no competition between ‘standard’ treatment of a disease as published in a U.S. ‘peer-reviewed’ medical journal and fetal cell transplantation.
 For example, type 1 diabetics must be treated by insulin alone until they develop complications; at that time fetal cell transplantation has to be added, as insulin alone cannot control the progression of retinopathy, nephropathy, peripheral arterial disease, etc., toward blindness, kidney failure, gangrene, impotence, etc. This was declared in 1930 by Alexis Carrel, U.S. Nobel Prize winner.